Fr33m4nNn/Spotifys_Most_Streamed_2023/README.md

 # Overview

-Welcome to my analysis of the Spotify 2023 charts.
+Welcome to my analysis of the most streamed Spotify songs 2023.
 This project was driven by my curiosity and a desire to apply SQL skills while exploring real-world music trends.

-The data for this analysis is sourced from [Kaggle (Spotify 2023 Charts)](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023?resource=download), which provides detailed information on tracks, artists, streaming counts, and platform presence.
+The data for this analysis is sourced from [Kaggle (Most Streamed Spotify Songs 2023)](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023?resource=download), which provides detailed information on tracks, artists, streaming counts, and platform presence.
 Using SQL and dimensional modeling, I examine key questions such as which artists dominated the charts, how streaming trends evolved over the year, and what factors contribute to a song’s popularity.

 # The Questions
+1. Top Performing Tracks & Artists
+2. Which months had the most newly released songs that became popular?
+3. Platform-Specific Trends (Which songs appeared in the most playlists across platforms?)
+4. Streaming vs. Release Timing (Do older songs still perform well in 2023?)
+5. What Makes a Viral Song?
+(Are higher-energy songs more likely to be charted?)
+(Is there a correlation between BPM and streaming success?)

 # Tools I Used